cometbft/cometbft/spec/mempool/gossip/dog.md

     - [Transaction dissemination](#transaction-dissemination)
     - [Nodes disconnect from the network](#nodes-disconnect-from-the-network)

-> This document is written using the literature programming paradigm.
+> This document was written using the literature programming paradigm.
 Code snippets are written in
 > [Quint][quint] and can get "tangled" into a Quint file.

 ## Messages